 Structure of a Dicotyledonous Seed

-Peas and grams are examples of dicotyledons.
-In dicotyledons, the embryo consists of an embryo axis and two cotyledons.
-Cotyledons are generally swollen part which acts as a food reserve for the developing seedling.
+- In dicotyledons, the embryo consists of an embryo axis and two cotyledons.
+Cotyledons generally have a swollen appearance as it acts as a food reserve for the developing seedling.
 The embryo axis has two ends.
-The one which forms the shoot tip is called plumule and the portion at the lower end which forms the root tip is called radicle.
-The whole content is enclosed within a protective cover, seed coat.
+The one which forms the shoot tip is called plumule and the portion at the lower end which forms the root tip is called the radicle.
+The whole content is enclosed within a protective cover called the seed coat.
 The seed coat is made up of an outer layer called testa and an inner layer called tegmen.
-And a seed is attached to the fruit through a structure called hilum.
+Moreover, the seed is attached to the fruit through a structure called hilum.

 Structure of a Monocotyledonous Seed

-The majority of the monocotyledonous seeds are albuminous seeds i.e., they have thick, swollen endosperms for nourishment.
-The endosperm is not completely consumed during embryo development.
+- The majority of the monocotyledonous seeds are albuminous seeds, i.e., they have thick, swollen endosperms for nourishment.
+The endosperm is not completely consumed during embryo development, and it is the nourishing tissues in seeds.
 However, some monocotyledons like orchids show exceptions.